 I wondered what was behind those interesting dormer windows.
 Were they bedrooms, a study perhaps or as is sometimes the case, just storage.
 I couldn’t help thinking that the space would probably make a wonderful art studio.
 I also wondered about the history of the home.

 The only problem was that I was in a hurry and the photos I took were not good.
 I concluded I would come back later in the afternoon to get a better photographic record of the home.
 Unfortunately my afternoon ended up being swallowed up in an art project so I was left will some crummy photos that didn’t do the house justice as well as a very clear image in my mind of how I would portray this subject as a work of art.
 Then I moved on from Omaha and headed north.

 In order to create this painting and ensure accurate details, I had my local photographer take new shots for me to make sure I had things right.
 Of course the photos were taken in the current season… winter.
 That photo is below, just so you can see the contrast.

 I have fun changing seasons and make the day nice and sunny.
-I guess that is what an artist does.
-It certainly makes my job fun!
+I guess that is what an artist does, they visualize things differently.
+It certainly makes my job enjoyable!